-his importance in the development of rock music has never been questioned.
+Still, his importance in the development of rock music has never been questioned.
 In 1986 Little Richard was one of the 10 original inductees into the Rock and Roll Hall of Fame.
-He was a recipient of a Lifetime Achievement Award from the National Academy of Recording Arts and Sciences in 1993.
-A year later the Rhythm & Blues Foundation honored the Little Richard with its prestigious Pioneer Award.
+He was a recipient of a Lifetime Achievement Award from the National Academy of Recording Arts and Sciences in 1993, and a year later the Rhythm & Blues Foundation honored him with its prestigious Pioneer Award.

 In recent years, the once-dynamic performer has taken a break from the concert stage.
 He fell ill during a show in Washington, D.C., during the summer of 2012.
 The following September, Little Richard suffered a heart attack.
 He described the incident to Cee Lo Green during an interview in Atlanta: "The other night, I didn’t know I was having a heart attack.
 I was coughing, and my right arm was aching.'

 The singer took a baby aspirin, which his doctor credited with saving his life.
 The deeply religious music icon attributed his survival to a higher power: "Jesus had something for me.
 He brought me through."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!